loekcleophas/loekcleophas.github.io/students.md

 # Interested?

-If you're interested in doing a project under my supervision, please contact me.
+If you're interested in doing a project or research degree under my supervision, please contact me.

-I typically supervise TU/e students for Master's internship and graduation projects, and SU students for Honours projects or research Master's or Doctoral degrees.
+I typically supervise Eindhoven University of Technology (TU/e) students for Master's internship and graduation projects, and Stellenbosch University (SU) students for Honours projects or research Master's or Doctoral degrees (self-funded, or with limited bursaries funded by the NRF or SU).

-I'm also interested in supervising fulltime doctoral projects with me at TU/e, provided funding is available—either from your side, or on a project we have funding for.
+I'm also interested in supervising fulltime doctoral students at TU/e, provided funding is available—either from your side, or on a project we have funding for.
 At the moment (October 2019), we have an open [PhD position on product line engineering](https://jobs.tue.nl/en/vacancy/phd-position-on-product-line-engineering-744363.html).

 # Current students

-I currently (co-)supervise the following students at Eindhoven University of Technology (TU/e) and Stellenbosch University (SU):
+I currently (co-)supervise the following students at TU/e and SU:

 ## Doctoral students